 Live from Nova Scotia

-A member of the Group for Research and Education on Marine Mammals (GREMM) team sent us a real-time video of a sighting she made in Nova Scotia.
+A member of the Group for Research and Education on Marine Mammals (GREMM) team sent us a sighting she made in Nova Scotia.
 On a cool fall morning, she saw about fifteen grey seals as well as pilot whales!
 The long-finned pilot whale is a summer resident of the Gulf of St. Lawrence, especially the Gaspé Peninsula and the east coast of Newfoundland.
 However, little is known about this species.
 In the St. Lawrence, this population is estimated at 1,600 individuals (as per aerial surveys conducted in the Gulf in 1995).

 Paradise of the blue desert